If You Don’t Have A Winter Car Survival Kit, Now’s The Time!

 All survival kits need a super bright LED EDC flashlight.

-If it’s dark out or the blizzard has blocked the sun out you’ll need illumination to see what you’re doing.
+If it’s dark out (or the blizzard has blocked the sun) you’ll need illumination to see what you’re doing.

-Also, it’s a good idea to keep a spare set of batteries in your winter car survival kit as well.
+Also, it’s a good idea to keep extra batteries in your winter car survival kit as well.

 Gear In Case You Can’t Get Unstuck